NadaYehia/Generative-Bayesian-learning-of-hidden-targets/ReadMe.md

 This codebase is an implementation for the manuscript in preparation (**A Model for rapid spatial learning via efficient exploration and inference**) by **[Nada Abdelrahman,  Wanchen Jiang, Joshua Dudman and Ann Hermundstad]**.

-The model simulates an agent that explores the arena, learns the locations of rewarded targets, and optimizes its trajectory to maximize rewards **within tens of trials**, thus outperforming exisiting Reinforcement Learning (RL) algorithms undergoing the same task.
+The model simulates an agent that explores the arena, learns the locations of **uncued** rewarded locations **within tens of trials**, thus outperforming exisiting Reinforcement Learning (RL) algorithms undergoing the same task.
 The code is optimized and parallelized for fast execution.

 ## Overview